lino-framework/book/docs/specs/faculties.rst

 might be useful in bigger teams for assigning a ticket to a worker.

 They are implemented in :mod:`lino_xl.lib.faculties`.
 In the Team demo database they are not really used.
-See also :doc:`care` which has does more usage of them.
+See also :ref:`care` which has does more usage of them.